Manipur: Security forces apprehend key CKNDF cadre in Churachandpur operation

 Notably, the CKNDF, which is not under a Suspension of Operation (SoO) agreement, operates mainly in the southern parts of Manipur, including Moreh, Churachandpur, Tengnoupal, and Chandel, as well as in Myanmar.

-According to the sources, Touthang allegedly recruits young individuals for armed insurgency within the CKNDF, facilitates cross-border movement of arms and cadres, and extorts money from the public under the group’s name.
+The official added that Touthang allegedly recruits young individuals for armed insurgency within the CKNDF, facilitates cross-border movement of arms and cadres, and extorts money from the public under the group’s name.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!